LucasDelfino92/morrowindsharp/mw#.md

 [**Let There Be Darkness - Lua Lighting Overhaul**](https://www.nexusmods.com/morrowind/mods/47912)
 Configurable mod for automatic adjustment of lighting, including override values, cell whitelist, and light object editing.
-- Right-click on the installed file and click **Open in Explorer**.
-- Open **MWSE\mods\RFD\LetThereBeDarkness\main.lua** using a text editor.
-- Comment out line 415.
-To comment a line, add -- at the start of the line.
-- Save your changes.

-> This solves a compatibility issue with mods that use the **L** key as a hotkey, such as Security Enhanced, by disabling Let There Be Darkness Lighting Preview feature.

 [**Watch the Skies**](https://www.nexusmods.com/morrowind/mods/48636)
 Weather overhaul with randomised cloud textures, more dynamic weathers, weather changes in interiors, seasonal weather chances, daytime hours changing with latitude and season, varied rain/snow density, dynamic cloud speeds, and more.